hashicorp/consul-k8s/README.md

     # annotations
     ```

-- Name the test based on what it's testing in the following format:
+- Name the test based on what it's testing in the following format (this will be its first line):
     ```
-    { section being tested }: { short description of the test case }
+    @test "<section being tested>: <short description of the test case>" {
     ```

     When adding tests to an existing file, the first section will be the same as the other tests in the file.